Applying generalized variational principles to excited-state-specific complete active space self-consistent field theory: Conclusion

 \section{Conclusion}

 We have shown that excited-state-specific optimization of the CASSCF ansatz via the minimization of a generalized variational principle allows the desired excited state stationary points to be located and tightly converged in multiple challenging scenarios.
 The GVP consists of the square norm of the energy gradient along with a steering term that allows approximately known properties of the desired state to guide the optimization to its energy stationary point.
 The form permits a very broad variety of properties to be employed, and in this study we have used estimates for the energy and, in one particularly challenging case, rough orthogonality against another state for this purpose.
-By achieving state-specific optimization, the approach avoids key difficulties of state-averaged approaches, especially in terms of orbital relaxations for states of significantly different character from the ground state, such as charge transfer and doubly excited states.
+By achieving state-specific optimization with the GVP, situations where this approach could be especially helpful include cases where state-averaging is frustrated by root flipping, high-lying states where it is not practical to resolve all lower-lying states, avoided crossings, and states displaying both strongly correlated character and strong orbital relaxations, as in some core, charge transfer and doubly excited states.

 In our results, we find that the GVP approach is capable of converging to the correct stationary point in excited states of LiH, ozone, and MgO in which root flipping is present.
 Its tighter convergence than uncoupled two-step methods produces energies in LiH that are significantly closer to FCI, and its root-targeting capabilities allow it to match the efficacy of the recently developed W$\Gamma$ method in a nearly degenerate pair of states in ozone.
 In MgO, it was not previously possible to find the correct stationary points for three excited singlet states in the symmetric representation of the computational point group.
 With the addition of the GVP approach, all three of these missing stationary points have been found.